devenn05/SpeakEase/README.md

-# SpeakEase
+SpeakEase  — Advanced Text-to-Speech Software Developed a Python-based text-to-speech application with multi-language support and customizable voice options.
+Integrated MP3 export for ofﬂine accessibility, allowing users to download high-quality speech output.
+Designed a user-friendly interface (Tkinter) for seamless interaction, ensuring effortless speech generation and customization.
- Advanced Text-to-Speech Software | A Python-based TTS app with multi-language support, customizable voices, and MP3 export for offline use.
-Features a user-friendly Tkinter interface and leverages gTTS, pyttsx3, and FFmpeg for high-quality, efficient speech synthesis.
-Perfect for seamless text-to-audio conversion.
+Powered by gTTS, pyttsx3, and FFmpeg for efﬁcient and high-performance synthesis.